brickleq/CoW/README.md

 # Exploring Correlates of War Data with MongoDB and Tableau

+Update (November 3, 2019): You can download all available CoW data sets at once (in .csv format) by running **collect_csv_data.py**.
+Extraction of .csv files from .zip archives on CoW servers is performed automatically.
+Data files will be saved locally in the Resources/ folder of the current working directory.

 **NOTICE: All data sets referenced in this GitHub repository are the intellectual property of the Correlates of War Project (http://correlatesofwar.org).
 Official copies of all CoW data sets, along with terms of use, are publicly available at http://correlatesofwar.org/data-sets.
-Data files in the Resources/ folder here have been modified to facilitate database import; they are stored here temporarily for the sole purpose of private study/research, and may not be viewed, downloaded, or disseminated by anyone for any reason.**
+By using code in this repository to view or download these data sets, you acknowledge that you have read and accepted the CoW Project's terms of use.**

 All other content © 2019 // Peter Brickey LeQuire.
 All rights reserved.